Manu839/TecHub/README.md

-techHub is a comprehensive website designed to cater to the diverse needs of software developers and computer science enthusiasts.
+TechHub is a comprehensive website designed to cater to the diverse needs of software developers and computer science enthusiasts.
 With a seamless blend of project management tools, educational resources, and community engagement features, CodeCollab Hub aims to streamline collaboration, foster learning, and promote innovation within the tech community.

+Tech and Tools used :
+1) React
+2) Tailwindcss
+3) Firebase
+4) Material-tailwind

 # Getting Started with Create React App